Daily High to Daily Low: Is It Safe to Buy Butterfly Network Inc. (BFLY)?

-Butterfly Network Inc. (NYSE:BFLY) went up by 2.10% from its latest closing price compared to the recent 1-year high of $29.13.
-The company’s stock price has collected 6.73% of gains in the last five trading sessions.
-Press Release reported on 12/22/21 that Hyperfine Closes Business Combination with HealthCor Catalio Acquisition Corp and Liminal Sciences, Will Begin Trading under the Ticker “HYPR” on the Nasdaq Global Market
+Butterfly Network Inc. (NYSE:BFLY) went up by 19.46% from its latest closing price compared to the recent 1-year high of $29.13.
+The company’s stock price has collected 13.02% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that Butterfly Network, Inc. Announces Preliminary Revenue for the Fourth Quarter and Full Year 2021

 Is It Worth Investing in Butterfly Network Inc. (NYSE :BFLY) Right Now?